 - The adult is now engaging with professionals to reduce the risks

 - The risk is reduced to a level that there is no potential risk of significant harm or death

 - The adult is deceased

 If by undertaking the MARM this has significant negative outcomes for the adult at risk, consideration should be given to withdraw the MARM process

 It is important to agree timescales for each part of the MARM Risk Action Planning process to prevent drift.
 This will be different for each case dependent on individual circumstances.

 It is also important to ensure that any decisions made are accurately recorded.

 Within the MARM Risk Action Plan, it should be clear what the agreed actions are, who is responsible for carrying out the actions and the timescales involved.
-Disagreements should also be clearly documented.
+Disagreements and any actions taken should also be clearly documented.

 The Chair of the MARM Risk Action Planning Meeting holds responsibility for the escalation of concerns as required.